-manage the employers' liabilities effectively and ensure that sufficient resources are available to meet all liabilities as they fall due
+• manage the employers' liabilities effectively and ensure that sufficient resources are available to meet all liabilities as they fall due

-- enable primary contribution rates to be kept nearly constant as possible (subject to the administering authority not taking undue risk) at reasonable cost to the taxpayers, scheduled, resolution and admitted bodies, while achieving and maintaining fund solvency and long-term cost efficiency, which should be assessed in light of the risk profile of the Fund and employers, and the risk appetite of the administering authority and employers alike. - seek returns on investment within reasonable risk parameters.
+- enable primary contribution rates to be kept nearly constant as possible (subject to the Administering Authority not taking undue risk) at reasonable cost to the taxpayers, scheduled, resolution and admitted bodies.
+This aim is subject to the Fund achieving and maintaining fund solvency and long-term cost efficiency, assessed in light of the risk profile of the Fund and employers, and the risk appetite of the administering authority and employers alike. - seek returns on investment within reasonable risk parameters.